weberBen/doi2bibtex/README.md

 pip install doi2bibtex
 ```

-Alternatively, you can also clone the repository and install the package locally:
+You can clone the repository and install the package locally:

 ```bash
 git clone https://github.com/timothygebhard/doi2bibtex.git